jfmdev/ngComboDatePicker/readme.md

 <script type="text/javascript" src="ngComboDatePicker.min.js"></script>
 ```

-> Note that, instead of cloning this repository, you can also gee this library usins NPM (`npm install ng-combo-date-picker`) or Bower (`bower install ngComboDatePicker`).
+> Note that, instead of cloning this repository, you can also get this library usins NPM (`npm install ng-combo-date-picker`) or Bower (`bower install ngComboDatePicker`).

 **2)** Then add `ngComboDatePicker` as a dependency when declaring your Angular's app: